Multiway Multislice PHATE: Visualizing Hidden Dynamics of RNNs through Training: Introduction

+Recurrent neural networks (RNNs) are designed to handle sequential data by modeling input sequences and retaining memory of past elements through recurrent connections or memory units~\citep{Lipton_Berkowitz_Elkan_2015, Kaur_Mohta_2019}.
+Unlike feedforward neural networks (FNNs), which process each input independently, RNNs update their internal state dynamically, enabling them to capture contextual relationships across sequences.
+This makes RNNs particularly effective for tasks that rely on the order and relationships between elements, such as time-series analysis and action recognition~\citep{Hewamalage_Bergmeir_Bandara_2021}.

+Since gaining popularity in the 1990s, various RNN variants and training strategies have been developed to improve training stability and long-range dependency learning.
+Architectures such as Long Short-Term Memory (LSTM) networks~\citep{hochreiter1996lstm} and Structurally Constrained Recurrent Networks (SCRN)\citep{mikolov2014learning} were designed to address challenges like the vanishing gradient problem\citep{Salehinejad_Sankar_Barfett_Colak_Valaee_2018}.
+Additionally, RNNs excel at handling irregular or incomplete sequential data due to their flexibility with variable-length inputs.
+These properties, along with ongoing architectural improvements~\citep{Salehinejad_Sankar_Barfett_Colak_Valaee_2018}, have enabled RNNs to achieve exceptional performance across domains such as natural language processing (NLP), neuroscience, and biomedical signal processing~\citep{Barak_2017,Chen_Li_2021,Khalifa_Mandic_Sejdić_2021}.
+Notably, RNNs remain the state-of-the-art for neural decoding in intracortical brain-computer interfaces~\citep{deo_brain_2024}.

-Despite their extensive use, RNN dynamics remain poorly understood.
-The opaque nature of their learned representations complicates the interpretation of their performance and robustness, hinders the selection of appropriate architectures and training parameters, and slows the development of more effective models.
-Significant efforts have been made to address the "black-box'' nature of FNNs~\citep{Wang_Turko_Shaikh_Park_Das_Hohman_Kahng_Polo_Chau_2021, Yu_Yang_Bai_Yao_Rui_2014, Li_Xu_Taylor_Studer_Goldstein}.
-However, similar advances have not been as prevalent for RNNs, which have primarily been analyzed from the standpoint of dynamical systems analyses after training (e.g., via fixed points)~\citep{Sussillo_Barak_2013}, or by comparing the performance of different RNN architectures at the network level and investigating the role of the various components within them~\citep{Chung_Gulcehre_Cho_Bengio_2014, Greff_Srivastava_Koutník_Steunebrink_Schmidhuber_2017}.
-Thus, new methods that facilitate the interpretation of RNNs' latent representations and their evolution during training are clearly needed.
+Despite their extensive use, the learning dynamics and internal representations of RNNs remain difficult to interpret.
+This opacity complicates performance evaluation, model design, and parameter selection, hindering the development of more effective architectures.
+While significant progress has been made in interpreting FNNs~\citep{Wang_Turko_Shaikh_Park_Das_Hohman_Kahng_Polo_Chau_2021, Yu_Yang_Bai_Yao_Rui_2014}, similar advances for RNNs have been limited.
+Most RNN analyses focus on either fixed-point analysis in dynamical systems~\citep{Sussillo_Barak_2013} or performance evaluations across different architectures and components~\citep{Chung_Gulcehre_Cho_Bengio_2014, Greff_Srivastava_Koutník_Steunebrink_Schmidhuber_2017}.
+Consequently, there is a clear need for new methods that facilitate the interpretation of RNNs' latent representations during training.